-MUR 7492 (Friends of Ben McAdams, et al.) Factual and Legal Analysis Page 6 of 10
+MUR 7492 (Friends of Ben McAdams, et al.) First General Counsel's Report Page 7 of 13

 - General Report reflects the final \$200 disbursement for bus rental, dated October 10, 2018, to - 2 Ben McAdams for Mayor. - In some previous matters involving allegations that respondents paid less than the usual - 4 and normal charge to rent a vehicle, respondents provided information on rental rates for - 5 comparable vehicles in the same market.
-Here, the Committee did not submit such - 6 information, but provided some documentation for the bus's purchase value, which was disclosed - 7 as \$2,680 on McAdams's mayoral campaign disclosure report in 2012, to demonstrate that the - \$ \$200 monthly rate is a normal and usual rate for the vehicle.
+Here, the Committee did not submit such - 6 information, but provided some documentation for the bus's purchase value, which was disclosed - as \$2,680 on McAdams's mayoral campaign disclosure report in 2012, to demonstrate that the - \$ \$200 monthly rate is a normal and usual rate for the vehicle.
 We have information that the - 9 Committee spent about \$10,000 to wrap the bus and buy gas, and it seems likely that the - 10 Committee's other expenses related to the bus were modest.
-Accordingly, the Commission - dismisses the allegations that the Committee violated 52 U.S.C. § 30104(b)(2), (4) and 11 C.F.R. - § 104.3(b) by failing to report disbursements or in-kind contributions. - Finally, the Complainant did not articulate any basis for finding Representative McAdams - personally liable for any reporting violation, and we are not aware of any.
-Accordingly, the
+Accordingly, we recommend that - the Commission dismiss the allegations that the Committee violated 52 U.S.C. § 30104(b)(2), (4) - and 11 C.F.R. § 104.3(b) by failing to report disbursements or in-kind contributions. - Finally, the Complainant did not articulate any basis for finding Representative McAdams - 14 personally liable for any reporting violation, and we are not aware of any.
+Accordingly, we